 For Roll over America I found a number of sponsors who wanted to sponsor me for a number cents per kilometer.
 Not for myself, but for Villa Joep who goes to battle against Neuroblastoma cancer.
 Eventually the fantastic amount of 1700 euro's was given.
 Some time ago I drank some coffee / tea with Jeanine, Regional manager of Villa Joep.
-After the drink we took a number of pictures for the website to be posted as a news article (LINK).
-Everybody has transferred the money except for three people, but that will turn out fine.

 It took a while for the Roll over America photos to be posted but their all sorted and uploaded now.
 There were quite a number of them so I had to make a (small) selection.
 I also have over one terabyte of videos, but that's going to take well after Christmas to all be sorted and edited I guess.

 I also have a bunch of photos from the two weeks I spent in Washington, DC and New York, NY.